 This feature is enabled by default with the default value being 25%.

 Part of the reason for the performance issues with writing to disk is ensuring that the data has actually been written to disk.
-The server attempts to ensure this by calling fsync() after it writes an entry to the lease file.
-Depending on your OS and hardware this may not be necessary and we now provide an option to turn off this call to fsync().
-We don't recommend you use this feature without a through understanding of how your OS and hardware work and the risks involved.
-If an entry is not written out to disk and the system is halted the server may issue that lease to a different client and cause problems on your network.
+The server attempts to verify this by calling fsync() after it writes an entry to the lease file.
+Depending on your OS and hardware, this may not be necessary and we now provide an option to turn off this call to fsync().
+We don't recommend you use this feature without a thorough understanding of how your OS and hardware work and the risks involved.
+If an entry is not written out to disk and the system is halted, the server may issue that lease to a different client and cause problems on your network.

 Use RAM-based storage

 One option we have heard of people using is to create a RAM disk and to put the lease file on that disk.
-This certainly should speed things up a bit but has the possibility of losing the lease file and we don't recommend it.
-See https://kb.isc.org/article/AA-00275/0/Using-RAMdisks-and-other-similar-volatile-storage-for-the-leases-file.html for a longer discussion of this option.
+This certainly should speed things up a bit, but has the possibility of losing the lease file and we don't recommend it.
+See Using RAMdisks and other similar volatile storage for the leases file for a longer discussion of this option.

 In 4.3.3 we have added a compile time option to process the lists in a binary fashion instead of needing to walk them in a linear fashion.
-As with all of our code we have tested this feature out and found it useful.
-However we have chosen to require you to select it via a compile time option, this allows our users to test it out in their environments and report back to us in case there are cases we did not consider in our testing while still having the fallback of the previous code.
+As with all of our code, we have tested this feature out and found it useful.
+However, we have chosen to require you to select it via a compile time option, which allows our users to test it out in their environments and report back to us in case there are cases we did not consider in our testing while still having the fallback of the previous code.